daocongtuyen2x/Fashion_FastGAN/README.md

 The results I got are still not good enough, so more improvement is needed in the future to complete this project.

-My project is build up based on [FastGAN](https://github.com/odegeasslbc/FastGAN-pytorch).
+My project is built up based on [FastGAN](https://github.com/odegeasslbc/FastGAN-pytorch).
 Here are some results:
 Generated images:
 ![pic1](results/164000.jpg)